Please see below for the latest updates on COVID-19 and RECO’s operations.

-Registrants who are not able to complete the courses required for their registration renewal due to the COVID-19 crisis will be permitted to submit their RECO renewal application on an interim basis.
+Due to COVID-19, current registrants who are not able to complete the required articling courses at OREA, enabling them to renew their registration, will be permitted to submit their renewal application on an interim basis.
 The renewal must be submitted through MyWeb on or before the registration expiry date.

 New and Reinstatement Applicants

 Individuals aspiring to become registered or seeking to reinstate their registration who have outstanding courses to complete will not be permitted to apply until they have completed their educational requirements.

 RECO will continue to monitor how COVID-19 is impacting real estate education in Ontario.
 We will provide further updates if the situation changes.

 Effective March 17th, 2020, RECO’s office is no longer accessible to the public